basejumpa/avengineers.github.io/rmt/what-we-do/index.rst

 * are an evolving part of the `Marquardt Group <https://www.marquardt.com/us/>`_ family and are building a new location with focus on systems and software engineering.
 * apply methods and develop concepts with regard to system and software engineering within the automotive industry.
 * are devoted to agile development.
-* create an attractive culture within our team and in particular for you.
+* strive for a truly powerful, soulful, and purposeful culture within and around our team.

 ... at Marquardt Group